 The Canton of Geneva authorities, suspecting his involvement in the Pavón and Infiernito cases, arrested the ex-Chief of Police on 31 August 2012.
 His arrest was based upon numerous elements of proof:

 - testimonies implicating him

 - the investigation by The International Commission against Impunity in Guatemala (CICIG)

 - the Procuradoria de los derechos humanos (PDH) investigation, a Guatemalan state agency investigating human rights violations by the authorities

 - the legal case brought against him by an NGO coalition, along with additional information.

 He is currently detained in Geneva’s Champ-Dollon prison, without benefiting from the requested parole as he is considered a flight risk.
 His trial is set to commence on May 15th 2014.
 The Prosecution accuses him of the murder of 10 prisoners for which he faces life imprisonment.

-He and his lawyers appealed the decision, and his second trial is set to take place in Geneva from 4 to 8 May 2015.
+He and his lawyers appealed the decision.
+His second trial took place in Geneva from 4 to 6 May 2015.

 Following the trial outcome, Erwin Sperisen was sentenced to life imprisonment for the murders of seven detainees perpetrated in 2006, amid an attempt to regain control of the Pavon Penitentiary, but also for the extrajudicial executions of three fugitives from the El Infiernito jail.